Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Hyperparameter Tuning

 At each of these 40 combinations of $\{$\texttt{max$\_$depth}, \texttt{n$\_$estimators}$\}$, we perform the Bayesian optimization of the other 5 hyperparameters as described above.
 We compare both the mean squared error and the cumulative error distribution evaluated at $\Delta \log \mathcal{F}=0.3$, $P(\Delta \log \mathcal{F} > 0.3)$ (the frequency of errors $\Delta \log \mathcal{F} > 0.3$) on the test set, to constrain the frequency of large errors.
 The latter quantity is more meaningful for discriminating between similar well-performing models, because the mean squared error is dominated by the more frequent smaller errors and is not very sensitive to changes in the magnitude of the largest, most infrequent errors.
 As an additional comparison, we evaluate the time needed to train each of the 40 models.
 In general, pairs $\{$\texttt{max$\_$depth}, \texttt{n$\_$estimators}$\}$ which produce lower mean squared error and/or frequency of large errors on the test set have longer training times.

 An example of such a grid search, for a cooling function model trained using the 21 scaled rates selected by the PCA described in section~\ref{method:pca_rates} at $Z/Z_\odot = 1$ is shown in Fig.~\ref{fig:grid_search_ex}.
-From this grid search, we selected \texttt{max\_depth}$=20,$ \texttt{n\_estimators}$=100$ as our choice, because it has the shortest training time (middle panel) among choices of \texttt{max\_depth} and \texttt{n\_estimators} with similar mean squared error and frequency of large errors (left- and right- most panels in Fig.~\ref{fig:grid_search_ex} to the best cases in the grid search.
+From this grid search, we selected $\texttt{max\_depth}=20, \texttt{n\_estimators}=100$ as our choice, because it has the shortest training time (middle panel) among choices of \texttt{max\_depth} and \texttt{n\_estimators} with similar mean squared error and frequency of large errors (left- and right- most panels in Fig.~\ref{fig:grid_search_ex} to the best cases in the grid search.

-We find that the results of such grid searches, and in particular the choice of \texttt{max\_depth}$=20,$ \texttt{n\_estimators}$=100$, are consistent across models trained using the 21 scaled rates identified in the PCA analysis described in section~\ref{method:pca_rates} for both cooling and heating functions at $Z/Z_\odot = 0$ and $1$, and using both the 21 scaled rates from Section~\ref{method:pca_rates} and only the top 3 scaled rates from the feature importance analysis discussed in Section~\ref{method:shap}.
+We find that the results of such grid searches, and in particular the choice of $\texttt{max\_depth}=20, \texttt{n\_estimators}=100$, are consistent across models trained using the 21 scaled rates identified in the PCA analysis described in section~\ref{method:pca_rates} for both cooling and heating functions at $Z/Z_\odot = 0$ and $1$, and using both the 21 scaled rates from Section~\ref{method:pca_rates} and only the top 3 scaled rates from the feature importance analysis discussed in Section~\ref{method:shap}.

 After confirming that the choice of $\texttt{max\_depth}=20$, $\texttt{n\_estimators}=100$ is robust across metallicity, cooling vs. heating functions, and for models with very different numbers of scaled rate features, we adopted \texttt{max\_depth}$=20,$ \texttt{n\_estimators}$=100$ for all other models, without performing further grid searches in \texttt{max\_depth} and \texttt{n\_estimators} (but still performing a Bayesian optimization of the other 5 hyperparameters we consider).